For Educational Purposes Only

 Do you have problems sleeping or wake up in the middle of the night and can’t go back to sleep?

-Well it’s important to pause and recognize that sleep is a necessity for every body system to run properly.
+Well, it’s important to pause and recognize that sleep is a necessity for every body system to run properly.
 An insufficient amount of sleep will affect our mental and physical well-being the following day.
-It also hurts our immune system, metabolism and adds risk for health problems.
-The period of time called deep sleep is the period of time when the body experiences renewal and cellular repair.
+It also hurts our immune system, and metabolism and adds risk for health problems.
+The period of time called deep sleep is the period when the body experiences renewal and cellular repair.
 Deep sleep may play a major role in the manufacturing of ATP energy at the cell level.

 The body has a circadian rhythm system, which is an internal clock.
 There is a suprachiasmatic nucleus (SCN) in the brain that runs the show.
-Its made up of approximately 20,000 neurons.
+It's made up of approximately 20,000 neurons.
 The whole cycle begins when light enters the eyes.
 It stimulates the nerves of the retina and then moves through the optic nerve to the brain’s hypothalamus where the SCN is located.

 In general, adults between the ages of 18 and 64 years old require 7 to 9 hours of sleep a night.
 Those over 65 years old need 7 to 8 hours.
 Although, in the United States, there is a report that shows 35.2% of all adults sleep less than 7 hours a night.